Elis Pest Control

 • In raw cases a sting may result in anaphylactic shock, this extreme reaction to the wasp venom requires immediate medical treatment.
 Multiple stings may also require swift medical attention.

-Additional Information
+Additional Information On Wasp Nest removal

 The common wasp has a black and yellow striped body with an obvious division between the thorax and abdomen.
 Wasps have a hard exoskeleton covering their 3 main body parts.
 These parts are known as the head, mesosoma and metosoma.
 Wasps have six jointed legs, two jointed antennae, and strong jaws.
 In addition to their compound eyes, wasps also have several simple eyes known as ocelli.
 These are typically arranged in a triangular formation just forward of an area of the head known as the vertex.
 Wasps have a slender ‘petiole’, or ‘waist’ that separates the abdomen from the thorax.
 Wasps have four transparent wings.
 Many females have a stinger at the tip of the abdomen.
 In addition, it has a characteristic ‘anchor’ shaped mark on its face.